-The Certified Management Consultant® (CMC®) designation is the Gold Standard that higher education executives should take into account when selecting a management consultant.
+The Certified Management Consultant® (CMC®) designation is the Gold Standard that executives should take into account when selecting a management consultant.
 Recognized in 47 nations across the globe including the United States, United Kingdom, Germany, Canada, China, and many others, CMCs are recognized as experts in their profession; the Mark represents their achieving highest standards of excellence and ethical practices as a professional consultant.

 The earning of the CMC by a management consultant is no trivial matter; it can be likened to an attorney passing the Bar examination, an accountant receiving a CPA, or an engineer obtaining their PE license.
 Competency based, a CMC candidate must submit to the most rigorous vetting process in the profession that includes receiving satisfaction surveys from clients, taking in-depth examinations covering consulting competencies and ethics, and sitting for a panel interview by fellow CMCs.